La Purisima Mission State Historic Park in Lompoc should be an essential stop for anyone planning a Central California Coast road trip.

 See that cross up there on the hill?
-Travelers coming over the hills used them as waypoints on their journey to the missions along the Camino Real.
+According to our guide, travelers coming over the hills used them as waypoints on their journey to the missions along the Camino Real.

-The interior of the main church, which was largely abandoned fallowing Mexican independence from Spain and the secularization of the missions.
+The interior of the main church, which was largely abandoned fallowing Mexico’s independence from Spain and the secularization of the missions.

 While the local Chumash people dramatically outnumbered the soldiers by a ratio of 140:1, relations between the two groups was largely peaceful, save for the Chumash Revolt of 1824 in which the local people managed to take over the mission for one month.